Whyounes/whyounes.me/app/posts/published/20150214_active-repository-is-an-antipattern.md

 If you really need to separate your domain model from your persistence layer *(most projects I've worked on honestly haven't benefited from it)*, you are *much* better off using a real Data Mapper implementation than you are hiding record retrieval behind an Active Record-backed repository.

+## Tips for using Active Record well

+1. Keep all database access inside of your Active Record models.
+Don't call `$posts->comments()->save($comment)` outside of the Post class.
+Create a method like `addComment($comment)` that encapsulates it.

+2. Save right away.
+With Active Record, the database is always the source of truth.

+    If you have a `promoteToAdmin()` method on your `User` class, it should invoke `save()` internally.
+Try to avoid explicitly saving outside of the model.

+3. Repositories can sometimes be useful for *retrieval only*.
+Active Record implementations usually use static methods to query the database, so sometimes it's helpful to wrap those methods to simplify testing.

+    If you choose to do this, don't think of it as "separating your database access from your domain logic", that's not what we're trying to do.
+Instead, just think of it as trying to improve the testability of static calls.
+Your models should still save themselves.